dmrozik87/paymove-recruitment-task/BACKLOG.md

     - display message to a user during registration if name or email are already taken
 - create README.md: 1 pt.

+#### 7.02.2024
+- allow to delete last comment: 3 pts.
+    - create endpoint to delete comment by id
+    - modify frontend: conditional rendering to allow deletion of last comment only of the current user if the improvement proposal has not been sent to the next stage

 #### TODO:

 - registration form validation on frontend 4 pts.